OpenPSU/FullTime-2022/README.md

-# Full Time jobs repository 2022
+# Full Time jobs repository FA2022/SP2023

-This is a repository of Full Time Jobs - new grads 2022.
+This is a repository of Full Time Jobs for new grads FA2022/SP2023.
 List maintained by the OpenPSU student club (work in progress)

 **Location includes many countries and remote positions**